rivalpCoder/react-schedular/react-frontend/README.md

-# DevOps Dashboard — React Frontend
+# React Dashboard App

-A React-based dashboard that displays real-time DevOps data — CI/CD pipelines, running services, and team members — fetched from a Flask backend API.
+A simple React app that shows Pipelines, Services, and Team data in a tabbed dark-themed UI.

 ---